armeehn/armeehn/README.md

 ## Salutations
 I am an incoming Master's student at the University of British Columbia [Okanagan campus](https://ok.ubc.ca/) where I will be working under the supervision of [Yves Lucet](https://people.ok.ubc.ca/ylucet/) and [Warren Hare](https://cmps.ok.ubc.ca/about/contact/warren-hare/).
-I will be pursuing an MSc in (applied) mathematics.
+I am current a MSc student in (applied) mathematics.
 I graduated *virtually* from McGill University with a BSc in mathematics and computer science in the spring of 2020.

 ### Research